 Which microscopes are capable of single-molecule FRET?

 The Nanoimager is the only commercially available microscope capable of carrying out single-molecule FRET microscopy.
+The Stage Top Incubator complements this by providing stable environmental conditions for live-cell studies, further enhancing the capabilities of single-molecule FRET.
 It comes with our NimOS software, which interprets the smFRET imaging data and enables reactions to be followed in real-time.
 With the large field of view, thousands of FRET fluorescence events can be traced in a single acquisition, speeding up the process and improving the accuracy of results.
 Individual FRET traces can be plotted and population averages as a whole can calculated.

 Read about other super-resolution microscope techniques and illumination modes available on the Nanoimager microscope.
 Alternatively, read the application for revealing molecular mechanisms and interactions by single-molecule FRET.